Personal Loan vs. Cash-Out Refinance: Which Should You Choose?

 A personal loan might come with an origination fee and a relatively high interest rate, but a cash-out refinancing loan will entail considerable closing costs.
 Timing is another concern.
 If you need funds quickly, a cash-out refinancing loan is probably not an option because approval can take weeks, whereas a personal loan can deliver funds within days.

 Here’s a look at the factors to consider when deciding between a personal loan vs. a cash-out refinance.
-We’ll examine what both types of loans are, why one might be preferable over the other, and offer a side-by-side comparison of the two types of loans so you can make an educated decision.
+We’ll examine what both types of loans are, discuss why one might be preferable over the other, and offer a side-by-side comparison of the two types of loans so you can make an educated decision.

 What Does a Personal Loan Include?

 A personal loan is typically an unsecured loan offered by a bank, credit union, or online lender.
 An unsecured loan is usually not backed by collateral, which means the lender will charge a higher interest rate to cover the cost of their risk.
-When a personal loan is approved, the borrower receives cash into their bank account, often within one business day, and pays a monthly payment that includes some of the principal and the interest due.
+When a personal loan is approved, the borrower receives cash in their bank account, often within one business day, and pays a monthly payment that includes some of the principal and the interest due.
 The funds from a personal loan can be used for any purpose.

 First-time homebuyers can